 We are incorporated in the British Virgin Islands and conduct substantially all of our operations in China, United States and Europe through our wholly owned subsidiary in these regions.
 Some of our directors and officers reside outside of the United States, and some or all of the assets of those persons are located outside of the United States.
 As a result, it may be difficult or impossible for you to bring an original action against us or against these individuals in a British Virgin Islands or China court in the event that you believe that your rights have been infringed under the U.S. federal securities laws or otherwise.
 It may also be difficult for you to enforce in U.S. courts judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against us and our officers and directors, some of whom are not residents of the United States and the majority of whose assets are located outside of the United States.
-In addition, there is uncertainty as to whether the courts of the British Virgin Islands or China would recognize or enforce judgments of Judgments obtained in the United States, although the courts of the United States or any state.
+In addition, there is uncertainty as to whether the courts of the British Virgin Islands or China would recognize or enforce judgments of U.S. courts against us or such persons predicated upon the civil liability provisions of the securities laws of the United States or any state.
 There is no statutory recognition in the British Virgin Islands of judgments obtained in the United States, although the courts of the British Virgin Islands will generally recognize and enforce a non-penal judgment of a foreign court of competent jurisdiction without retrial on the merits.
-It is uncertain whether such British Virgin Islands or China against us or such persons predicated upon the securities brough the British Virgin Islands or China against us or such persons predicated upon the securities and enforce a non-penal judgment of a foreign court of competent jurisdiction without retrial on the merits.
-It is uncertain whether such British Virgin Islands or China against us or such persons predicated upon the securities laws of the United States or any state.
+It is uncertain whether such British Virgin Islands or China courts would be competent to hear original actions brought in the British Virgin Islands or China against us or such persons predicated upon the securities laws of the United States or any state.

 Our corporate affairs are governed by our memorandum and articles of association and by the BVI Business Companies Act, 2004 and common law of the British Virgin Islands.
 The rights of shareholders to take legal action against our directors and us, actions by minority shareholders and the fiduciary responsibilities of our directors to us under British Virgin Islands law are to a large extent governed by the common law of the British Virgin Islands.
 The common law of the British Virgin Islands is derived in part from comparatively limited judicial precedent in the British Virgin Islands as well as from the common law in England and other countries in the Commonwealth, which has persuasive, but not binding, authority on a court in the British Virgin Islands.
-The rights of our shareholders and the fiduciary responsibilities of our directors under British Virgin Islands.
-The rights of our shareholders in the United States.
+The rights of our shareholders and the fiduciary responsibilities of our directors under British Virgin Islands law are not as clearly established as they would be under statutes or judicial precedents in the United States.
 In particular, the British Virgin Islands has no securities laws as compared to the United States and provides significantly less protection to investors.
 In addition, British Virgin Islands companies may not have standing to initiate a shareholder derivative action before the federal courts of the United States.